Ajman City Ajman, UAE Travel Guide

 Consider Ajman's geographical setting as a strategic point for your UAE adventure.

 Ajman's history stretches back centuries, rooted in fishing, pearling, and maritime trade.
 The Al Nuaimi tribe established its rule in the early 19th century, with the Ajman Fort serving as their residence and the emirate's defensive stronghold.
-This fort, now the Ajman Museum, holds countless stories of resilience and tradition.
+This fort, now the Ajman Museum, holds countless stories of fortitude and tradition.

 Pearling and dhow building shaped Ajman's early economy and culture.